temporal-community/temporal-ai-agent/README.md

 - Currently hardcoded to the Temporal dev server at localhost:7233.
 Need to support options incl Temporal Cloud.
 - In a prod setting, I would need to ensure that payload data is stored separately (e.g. in S3 or a noSQL db - the claim-check pattern), or otherwise 'garbage collected'.
 Without these techniques, long conversations will fill up the workflow's conversation history, and start to breach Temporal event history payload limits.
 - Continue-as-new shouldn't be a big consideration for this use case (as it would take many conversational turns to trigger).
 Regardless, I should ensure that it's able to carry the agent state over to the new workflow execution.
+- Perhaps the UI should show when the LLM response is being retried (i.e. activity retry attempt because the LLM provided bad output)
 - Tests would be nice!